microsoft/FluidFramework/docs/content/docs/concepts/architecture.md

 ---

 Fluid Framework can be broken into three broad parts: The Fluid loader, Fluid containers, and the Fluid service.
-While each deserves a deep dive, we'll use this space to explain the areas at a high level, identify the important lower level concepts, and discuss some of our key design decisions.
+While each of these is covered in more detail elsewhere, we'll use this space to explain the areas at a high level, identify the important lower level concepts, and discuss some of our key design decisions.